niceboygithub/XiaomiGateway3fw/README.md

 2. raw firmware

-	If using dd to flash, need to use raw typen with padded.
+	If using dd to flash, need to use raw typen with padded (boundary 0x20000).

 3. modified firmware